THUMNLab/AutoGL/docs/docfile/tutorial/t_model.rst

             self.initialized = True

-        # (mendatory) override to create a copy of model using current hyper-parameters
+        # (required) override to create a copy of model using provided hyper-parameters
         def from_hyper_parameter(self, hp):
             # hp is a dictionary that contains keys and values corrsponding to your self.space
             # in this case, it will be in form {'layer_num': XX, 'dim': XX}